President Jacob Zuma on Friday praised the role his predecessor Thabo Mbeki played in bringing an end to conflict in Sudan.

 Ahead of the split, there were calls to keep a UN peacekeeping presence in volatile areas in order to protect civilians.

 “I have urged the Government of Sudan for technical and practical reasons for an extension of the mandate of the United Nations in Sudan, at least until the situation [in Southern Kordofan] calms down.
+We can not afford to have any gaps,” Ban told journalists at Sudan’s foreign ministry in Khartoum.

 Susan Rice, the US ambassador to the UN, said in a speech on Thursday that the US was “extremely concerned by the government’s decision to compel the departure of the UN mission in Sudan from Southern Kordofan and Blue Nile states and elsewhere in the North”.